 “Not every ship was that lucky, but you can see the allure,” says Selinger.
 Indeed, no ships ever were that lucky again.
 The sacking of the Ganj-i-Sawai—its Arabic translation meaning “Exceeding Treasure”—was the most successful pirate ship raid in history.

 If getting rich and fading into obscurity was the ideal life plan for a pirate, then Every’s crew aboard the Fancy are probably the most successful pirates in history.
-While Every and all of his crew were sought out, dead or alive, only 12 men were ever found and of them only six were executed.
+While Every and all of his crew was sought out, dead or alive, only 12 men were ever found and of them, only six were executed.
 The rest of Every’s crew, somewhere around 150 men, simply disappeared.
-That included Every, although it’s rumored the pirate captain was cheated out of his money by merchants and died penniless.
+That included Every, although it’s rumored the pirate captain was cheated out of his money by merchants and died pennilessly.

 Pirates who hoped to get in and get out also had to be fortunate enough to strike at the right time.
 According to Burgess, by 1704 the Red Seas had become heavily patrolled.
 After that, “pirates were reduced to coastal scroungers, which is pretty much what they remained for the rest of the century,” he says.